December 12, 2015 | 3min read

 In my previous post I’ve explained designers’ fields of expertise and I’ve brought you closer to the design process.
 This time, based on my experience, I will describe how to handle the intersections in designers’ and developers’ work for a project’s final success.

-Let’s get to know each other’s work even better!
+Let’s get to know each other’s work even better to achieve a perfect cooperation!

 According to Human Centered Design methodology, which is used by many professionals across the world, there are three main factors that lead to innovation.
 One of them is technology.